-- appropriate filters and appropriate monitoring systems are in place and regularly review their effectiveness - the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
+- Appropriate filtering and monitoring systems are in place and regularly review their effectiveness - The leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.

-In all of this, consideration will be given to the age range of their children, the number of children, how often they access the IT system and the proportionality of costs versus safeguarding risks.
+In all of this, consideration will be given to the number of and age range of their children, those who are potentially at greater risk of harm, and how often they access the IT system along with the proportionality of costs versus safeguarding risks.